ziiqii/tp/docs/UserGuide.md

 # CulinaryContacts User Guide

-CulinaryContacts is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+CulinaryContacts is a **desktop app for managing contacts and reservations in your restaurant, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, CulinaryContacts can get your contact management tasks done faster than traditional GUI apps.

 <!-- * Table of Contents -->
 * [Quickstart](#quickstart)